-Do not use Diclofenac if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to Diclofenac or any similar pain reliever such as aspirin or ibuprofen.
+Do not use Diclofenac suppository if you ever had an allergic reaction (e.g. rashes, breathlessness, swollen eyes) to this medicine or similar painkillers such as aspirin, ketoprofen, ibuprofen, and celecoxib.

 Alert your doctor if you have the following conditions:

-- active, history of stomach or bowel bleeding
+- symptoms of bleeding from stomach or bowel e.g. black stools

 as this medicine may not be suitable for you.

-Do not use Diclofenac if you are on the 3rd trimester of pregnancy.
+Do not use Diclofenac suppository if you are on your 3rd trimester of pregnancy.
 This medicine may cause harm to your unborn child.

 Inform your doctor if you have the following conditions:

-- at risk for heart or blood vessel disease e.g. high blood pressure, high blood cholesterol level, diabetes, smokers
+- at risk for heart or blood vessel problems e.g. high blood pressure, diabetes, high blood cholesterol, smokers

 - liver disease